Plastics pots, tubs, trays and tubes

 What plastic codes should go in my recycling bin?

-If I put a plastic item (not a plastic bottle, margarine tub or yoghurt pot) in my recycling bin – what happens to it?
+If I put a plastic item that is not a bottle, pot, tub, tray or tube (like a toy or plastic carrier bag) in my recycling bin – what happens to it?

-Every item that goes into the recycling bin that is incorrect could cause the whole load of good recycling to be rejected once it arrives at the sorting facility.
-The incorrect items of plastic get rejected once they arrive and are disposed of as general waste.
-They do not get recycled.
+Every item that goes into the recycling bin that is incorrect could cause the whole load of recycling to be rejected once it arrives at the sorting facility.
+This means the whole load has to be disposed of as general waste and none of it is recycled.

-What happens to the plastic bottles collected at the MRF?
+What happens to the plastic bottles collected at the Materials Recovery Facility?

 Mixed plastic bottles go to a UK processing facility where they sorted into polymer type, milk bottles for example are then chipped and turned back into food grade plastics – becoming new plastic bottles.